 (1) Posting of Journal entries

 Journal entries are passed in the book of account for the financial transaction of a business.
-Journal entries are classified into two parts, Simple journal entry & combined journal entry.
+Journal entries are classified into two parts, Simple journal entries & combined journal entries.
 A simple journal entry is affected by only two accounts out of which one gets a debit effect and the other one gets a credit effect.
-In the combined entry, three or more than three accounts are affected.
+In the combined entry, three or more three accounts are affected.
 In this type of journal entry either on the debit or credit side, more than one affected accounts are there.
-Sometimes on both the debit and credit side, there are more than one affected accounts because this posting process of combined entry requires more care.
+Sometimes on both the debit and credit side, there is more than one affected account because this posting process of combined entry requires more care.

 (2) Posting from Daybooks